 \section{Task Dataset Generation}

-For training the RL model, we generated a dataset of $10,000$ facility layout tasks.
-Each task requires arranging the layout of maximum $10$ plot facilities on top of a procedurally generated map, w.r.t. a set of maximum $10$ spatial constraints.
+We generate a dataset of 10,000 facility layout tasks for training and evaluation.
+Each task requires arranging the layout of minimum $10$ to maximum $60$ plot facilities on top of a procedurally generated map, w.r.t. a set of maximum $90$ spatial constraints.
 Maps consist of $9$ biome types and the constraints are generated based on $12$ constraint types.
-On average, a random agent has around $30\%$ success rate to solve a single task.